 - Predict whether there will be significant adverse environmental effects, even after the mitigation is implemented.

 Environmental site assessments are not used to identify the nature and extent of contaminants on a specific site.
-It is important to highlight that environmental audits that are used to evaluate the environmental management and regulatory compliance of a specific operation not through environmental assessments.
+It is important to highlight that environmental audits are used to evaluate the environmental management and regulatory compliance of any particular operation not through environmental assessments.

-An Environmental assessment study is a complex one and will depend on several factors and variables to get the most comprehensive document.
-Normally the design engineer will determine if you need one depending on the scope and type of work being proposed.
-In other instances, the government can also require an environmental assessment to be in compliance with local or federal laws and regulations.
+An environmental assessment study is a complex one and will depend on several factors and variables to get the most comprehensive document.
+Usually, the design engineer will determine if you need one depending on the scope and type of work being proposed.
+In other instances, the government can also require an environmental assessment to comply with local or federal laws and regulations.

 It will be the responsible authority who will notify other agencies their participation.
 They will also bring their expert information and data.
-The agency or party responsible for the study will establish a scope of the project, the factors that must be considered and the expected time frame to deliver the study.
-The environmental technician will gather data, conduct interviews and research for the impact zones.
+The agency or party responsible for the study will establish a scope of the project, the factors that must be considered and the expected timeframe to deliver the study.
+The environmental technician will gather data, conduct interviews and research on the impact zones.
 Then he will be able to identify the potential environmental effects and measures to mitigate those effects.

-How and When Will the Mitigation Take Place?
-What About the Follow-Up Plan?
+How and When Will the Mitigation and Follow-Up Plan Occur

-Although there is no solid answer or direct answer to this question, based on experience and information processed by the agencies, I would recommend EA for the following projects:
+Although there is no solid answer or direct answer to this question, based on experience and information processed by the agencies, we would recommend EA for the following projects:

 - Power Plants